Briefing paper for churches who let residential property in Wales or provide residences for clerics or church workers in Wales

 Cytûn worked with members of the Senedd to table amendments to seek to temper the effects on churches who let property normally occupied by clergy (see section 3 below) to paying tenants during periods of ministerial vacancy.
 These amendments were defeated in the Senedd, so it should be noted that the new provisions will apply to all residential property occupied by paying tenants, even if the property is held in trust as property for the housing of clergy.
 This means, amongst other provisions, that a minimum of six months’ notice to the contract holder will be required to repossess the property for it to be occupied by a cleric.

 In October 2022, Welsh Government consulted on a proposal to extend the notice period for tenants on ‘converted contracts’ (that is, those who were already tenants prior to the commencement of the Act) to six months, to bring this into line with new contracts issued under the Act.
 It is proposed that this change would come into effect on May 1 2023.
 Cytun and some of our member churches responded to the consultation pointing out the difficulties that this would cause regarding paid tenants in properties normally used for the housing of clergy or church workers.

 Churches which are residential landlords in Wales are strongly urged to seek legal advice on the implications of the Act for their current tenancies and for their letting practice, and to review their existing tenancies and practices in the light of this advice.

-Churches should also seek legal advice as to whether it is wise to continue to let commercially under the new Act residential property held under charitable trusts for the purpose of clergy accommodation, or whether alternative solutions could be found regarding such property during periods between clerical occupancy.
+Churches should also seek legal advice as to whether it is wise to continue to let commercially under the new Act residential property held under charitable trusts for the purpose of clergy accommodation, especially should converted contracts also become subject to a six months notice period, or whether alternative solutions could be found regarding such property during periods between clerical occupancy.

 2. Residential property let to a church worker employed under a contract of employment